msappatgm/testcafe_getting_started/README.md

 - create assignment through assign
 - launch a livemode presentation

+In addition to the above UI tests, I've added an API example that utilizes the [The Metropolitan Museum of Art Collection's](https://metmuseum.github.io/) public API.
+It doesn't require any authentication which makes it perfect for quick testing.

 ### Utilities
 The purpose of this part is more so to provide useful functions that we use everyday on the SIT pod.